rnat697/DogShoppeApp/README.md

 # Achievements
 Our app gain first place in a class wide compentition in COMPSYS 302, 2022.
 All students in this course are grouped in pairs and particpated in the competiton to develop a native android app that can be used to showcase/sell some products and items.
 Once development is done, all teams pitch and demo their application to a panel of judges.
 Finalist were approached to make a mobile app promotional video for class wide voting.
 However, we are the only team to provide the promotional video.
-Hence we got first place.
+Hence, we got first place.

 # App demo